trevorpower/hackerspaces-status-wall/README.md

 A basic web page that shows the status of hackerspaces that implement the [hackerspace status API](https://hackerspaces.nl/spaceapi/).
 It uses a directory API to find the available endpoints.

 It is currently hosted at [hackerspaces.me](http://hackerspaces.me)

+There is also an experimental [hackerspace twitter page](http://hackerspaces.me/twitter).

 Client Side First
 -----------------